Valbou/vtaskr-backend/README.md

 - Give us feedback in issues: what you need, what doesn't work for you...
 - If you are a dev, you can submit pull request linked to issues
 - If you are a polyglot, you can translate using .po files
-- If you are an user, you can write an end user documentation
+- If you are an user, you can write an end user documentation in the associated frontend repository.

 All with kindness, we are just humans ;)